Edward Parry (Royal Navy officer, born 1790): 1819: Halfway across the Arctic

 They also carried food in tin cans, an invention so new that there were as yet no can openers.
-Instead of taking Ross's easy route anti-clockwise around Baffin Bay he headed straight for Lancaster Sound.
-Fighting his way through ice he reached clear water on 28 July and headed for Lancaster Sound.
+Instead of taking Ross's route anti-clockwise around Baffin Bay (which Ross was charting) he was able to cross the bay straight to Lancaster Sound.
+Fighting his way through ice he reached clear water on 28 July and entered Lancaster Sound.
 He passed Ross's farthest west and kept going.
 Blocked by heavy ice, they went south for more than 100 mi into Prince Regent Inlet before turning back.

 Continuing west they passed 110° W (about 600 mi west of Lancaster Strait) which entitled them to a £5,000 award offered by Parliament.
 Finally blocked by ice they turned back to a place Parry called Winter Harbour on the south shore of Melville Island, somewhere near 107- or 108° W. Cutting their way through new ice the ships reached anchorage on 26 September.

 Here they were frozen in for the next 10 months.
 There were three months of total darkness and in the new year the temperature dropped to −54 F. The men were kept busy with regular exercise while the officers put on plays and produced a newspaper.
 The first case of scurvy was reported in January and by March fourteen men were on the sick list, about half with mild scurvy.
 Parry carried mustard and cress seeds and planted them in his cabin.
 The leaves seemed to help.

 There was some excitement in early March when the first melt water appeared, but by the end of the month the ice was still 6 ft thick.
 In June Parry led a group of men dragging a wooden cart to the north shore of the island which he named Hecla and Griper Bay.
 It was the first of August before the ships were able to float out of the harbour.
 They got as far west as 113°46'W before turning back.
 It was too late in the season and new ice was already beginning to form.
-They reached England in October 1820 having lost only one man.
+They reached England in October 1820 having lost one man.

 Parry's voyage, which had taken him through the Parry Channel three-quarters of the way across the Canadian Arctic Archipelago was probably the single most productive voyage in the quest for the Northwest Passage.
 Luck was on their side; 1819 was unusually ice-free and no ship was able to travel so far west until Edward Belcher's expedition in 1850.
 A narrative of the expedition, entitled Journal of a Voyage to discover a North-west Passage, appeared in 1821, publisher John Murray paying 1,000 guineas for it.
 Upon his return Lieutenant Parry received promotion to the rank of commander.
 He was elected a Fellow of the Royal Society in February 1821.